gmaxferr/dart-websocket-server/README.md

 Devices can connect to the WebSocket server at ws://localhost:<WEBSOCKET_PORT>/<deviceID>.

 ### HTTP Server Endpoints

-POST /sendMessage/<deviceId>: Send a message to a connected device.
+ * POST /sendMessage/<deviceId>: Send a message to a connected device.
-GET /getHistory/<deviceId>: Retrieve the message history for a specific device.
+ * GET /getHistory/<deviceId>: Retrieve the message history for a specific device.
-GET /downloadChatHistory: Download a ZIP file containing chat histories of all devices.
+ * GET /downloadChatHistory: Download a ZIP file containing chat histories of all devices.
+ * POST /deleteDatabase: Deletes all entries in the Messages table in SQLite.
+ * GET /simple-client: Returns a HTML+JS client that uses the endpoints above to communicate with a Charger.

 ## Authors